Frequently Asked Questions

 My child is blind or visually impaired.
 Where can I find support?

-It is my hope that the pages throughout this website can provide you with the information to support your child and your child's educational team.
-If you aren't sure of resources in your state, the American Foundation for the Blind maintains an excellent listing of services that are available in each state.
-For information about educational guidelines in your state you may find it helpful to contact the vision specialist at the Department of Education in your state.
+I hope that the pages throughout this website can provide you with the information to support your child and your child's educational team.
+If you aren't sure of resources in your state, the American Printing House for the Blind maintains an excellent listing of services that are available in each state and manages a Connect Center to support professionals, families, and consumers.
+For information about educational guidelines in your state, you may find it helpful to contact the vision specialist at the Department of Education in your state.
 Are you in need of a vision advocate?
 The American Council of the Blind may be able to help or point you in the right direction.
-Additionally, you may want to join a support network, such as the American Foundation for the Blind's Family Connect and/or a support network specific to your child's visual diagnosis.
+Additionally, you may want to join a support network, such as Family Connect and/or a support network specific to your child's visual diagnosis.

 My adult family member (or friend) is blind or visually impaired.
 Where can I find help?

-The American Foundation for the Blind has an excellent listing of services that are available in each state.
-Additionally, they have a sister site, VisionAware, that is specifically designed for adults who are losing their site.
+The American Printing House for the Blind has an excellent listing of services that are available in each state.
+Additionally, VisionAware is specifically designed for adults who are losing their site.
 As a Teacher of Students with Visual Impairments, my expertise is in the education of children ages birth through 22 who are blind or visually impaired.
 My expertise is not with serving adults, that being said, you may find information throughout this website that can provide you with strategies and suggestions in supporting your adult loved one.

 Our program has a vacancy for a visual impairment professional.
 How can I post our vacancy?